-- · Go to any Preferred retail pharmacy, or - Visit the website of your retail pharmacy to request your prescriptions online and delivery, if available. - For a listing of Preferred retail pharmacies, call the Retail Pharmacy Program at 800-624-5060, TTY: 800-624-5077, or visit our website, www.fepblue. org.
+- · Make sure you have your Plan ID card when you are ready to purchase your prescription. - Go to any Preferred retail pharmacy, or - Visit the website of your retail pharmacy to request your prescriptions online and delivery, if available. - For a listing of Preferred retail pharmacies, call the Retail Pharmacy Program at 800-624-5060, TTY: 711, or visit our website, www.fepblue.org.